java-wanted/jupik/03-oop/OOP.md

     - If variable of a some type refere to an instance the such type is called a reference type in Java.
 A few variables of a reference type could refer to the same instance of this class.

+Solve the following demographics issue:

+    - Create a class to describe humans with a name, an age and a weight.

+    - Create three instancies of humans and assign all its properties with arbitrary values.

+    - Print the mean age of this humans.